A Brief History of the Chinese Language (and Some Fun Facts)

 So there you are, some historical and fun facts on the Chinese language.
 For any budding learners out there.
 Hopefully, this gives you some insights into its uniquely archaic and enlightening qualities.
 Speaking of enlightenment, here’s one last fun fact to keep you inspired.

 A journey of a thousand miles starts with one step.
 Good luck!

 And if you are ready to start your Chinese learning journey, what are you waiting for to take your first step?
 Whether you want to study abroad in China, get a job in the country, or get acquainted with this millennial culture, our native-speaking instructors can help you!
-They will teach you all tips and tricks you need to make the most out of your trip there.
+They will teach you all tips and tricks you need to make the most out of your trip there, and can even introduce you to the history of the Chinese language.
 And if you want to get a deeper understanding of the culture, our tutors can prepare tailor-made online classes that suit your every need!
 Contact us to get started.